ipspace/blog/content/posts/2021/10/worth-reading-need-segment-routing.md

 ---
 title: "Worth Reading: Do We Need Segment Routing?"
+series_title: "Do We Need Segment Routing?"
 date: 2021-10-06 06:59:00
-tags: [ segment routing, IPv6, worth reading ]
+tags: [ SR-MPLS, SRv6, IPv6, worth reading ]
+sr-mpls_tag: read
+srv6_tag: use
 ---
 [Etienne-Victor Depasquale](https://www.um.edu.mt/profile/etiennedepasquale) sent me a pointer to an interesting NANOG discussion: [why would we need Segment Routing](https://mailman.nanog.org/pipermail/nanog/2020-June/108345.html).
 It's well worth reading the whole thread (until it devolves into "_that is not how MPLS works_" arguments), which happens to be somewhat aligned with my thinking: